ChangerC77/Robotiq-Gripper/README.md

 ```
 09 10 03 E8 00 03 06 09 00 00 FF FF 80 03 C9
 ```
-### Pose Control
+### Position Control
 #### 1. Controls the length of the gripper opening position.
-#### 2. The maximum position is 255.
+#### 2. The maximum position is `255`.
 When judging the opening position, the larger the value, the smaller the opening position.

 There are some examples
 ```